 1. POS collateral isn’t received

-A common problem that our clients are often challenged with, regarding in-store execution, is that the store teams haven’t received something that they need.
-Stores cannot do what they are asked to because the displays they are supposed to implement are not delivered on time or are faulty...
+A common problem that our clients are often challenged with is that the store teams haven’t what they need.
+Stores cannot do what they are asked to because the displays they are supposed to implement are not delivered on time or are faulty.

 Very often HQ and regional teams are not made aware of the problem soon enough to fix it and ensure the guidelines or promotions are implemented on time.
 This is usually linked to inefficient internal processes.
 For a store to report an issue with the collateral they have received, they have to email their regional manager, who email the retail team who email the supplier, etc. This is a time-consuming process and does not allow retailers to react fast enough.